RamvilasRV/automated-data-analysis-and-machine-learning/README.md

 ### Structural Analysis:
 Identify missing and empty data in your dataset.<br>
-Gain insights into the structure of your data.
+Gain insights into the structure of your data.<br>

 ### Graph Generation:
-Generate univariate graphs to understand the distribution of individual variables.
+Generate univariate graphs to understand the distribution of individual variables.<br>
-Create multivariate graphs to explore relationships between different variables.
+Create multivariate graphs to explore relationships between different variables.<br>
-Generate heatmaps for an overall understanding of the data
+Generate heatmaps for an overall understanding of the data.<br>

 ### Interactive Graphs:
-Enjoy interactive graphs that enhance your data exploration experience.
+Enjoy interactive graphs that enhance your data exploration experience.<br>
-Select attributes to dynamically generate graphs based on your preferences.
+Select attributes to dynamically generate graphs based on your preferences.<br>

 ### Supported Graph Types:
-Scatter plots
+Scatter plots<br>
-Bar graphs
+Bar graphs<br>
-Line graphs
+Line graphs<br>

 Here are some screenshots --
 ![image](https://github.com/RamvilasRV/automated-data-analysis-and-machine-learning/assets/72241424/174b2810-b20d-4441-873f-d0b2638f6655)